 If you’ve been putting off that fireplace installation, now’s the time to get it done!
 Here in Canada, we know how quickly the weather can change – it can feel like a balmy fall day and the next, there could be snow in the forecast.
 A fireplace not only helps keep you warm and comfortable during the colder months, but it can also give you an extra source of heat that you can rely on if the electricity ever goes out.
 Plus, it creates an undeniable coziness at home that makes it easier to get through several months when you’re cooped up at home.
 Today there are many different options you can choose from, including modern, eco-friendly designs with efficient heating.

 The average asphalt shingled roof can last between 15 and 20 years.
 But despite the age of yours, an annual roof inspection is something that should never be ignored.
 Catching any problems with your roof now can save you a great amount of time, aggravation and money.
 If your roof is nearing the end of its lifespan, it’s even more imperative to have it professionally inspected for any potential signs of damage.
 While you’re up cleaning out the gutters, it’s a good time to check for any loose pieces or granules from the shingles.
-If you notice some, this can indicate some heavy wear and tear that should be looked at by a professional.
+If you notice some, this can indicate some heavy wear and tear that should be looked at by a professional roofing company.

 Walkways can become treacherous during the colder months.
 As soon as the temperatures drop and the snow and ice arrive, any loose interlock stones or broken stairs can become serious tripping hazards.
 Repair and replace any damaged areas along the walkways and steps to ensure they are safe for you and your family during the fall and winter.